-- Written notification shall include: - student performance on the benchmark assessment for literacy and ongoing progress monitoring; - specific interventions implemented to-date; - strategies for parents or legal guardians to implement at home; and - parent or legal guardian options including: (i) daily intervention; (ii) remediation; or (iii) alternative programs. - During the parent-teacher conference, the teacher shall review: - the student's performance in comparison to grade-level literacy standards; - results that indicate the student is not proficient in literacy as determined by benchmark assessments for literacy; - goals for student growth that will lead to proficiency in literacy by the end of the academic year; and - whether or not the student is on track to be college and career ready as measured by the middle of the year benchmark assessment for literacy.
+Written notification shall include:

+- Student performance on the benchmark assessment for literacy and ongoing progress monitoring; - Specific interventions implemented to-date; - Strategies for parents or legal guardians to implement at home; and - Parent or legal guardian options including; (i) daily interventions; (ii) remediation; or (iii) alternative programs.

+During the parent-teacher conference, the teacher shall review;

+- The student's performance in comparison to grad-level literacy standards; - Results that indicate the student is not proficient in literacy as determined by benchmark assessments for literacy; - Goals for student growth that will lead to proficiency in literacy by the end of the academic year; and - Whether or not the student is on track to be college and career ready as measured by the middle of the year benchmark assessment for literacy.